Wellbeing & Mental Health

 What is a 'referral?'

 A referral means "to send someone to a medical specialist for advice or treatment."
 In healthcare this is usually done by a GP.
 In Lincolnshire, you can 'self-refer' to children and young people’s (CYP) services.
 These services include CAMHS, Healthy Minds Lincolnshire and Mental Health Support Teams.
-This means that if you are struggling with your emotional or mental health, you can self-refer directly to our services, without going to your school or GP.
+This means that if you are struggling with your emotional or mental health, you can self-refer directly to these services, without going to your school or GP.

 For further information on the self-referral process visit: